How long will it take for my domain change to happen?

 Viewing Your Store During Propagation

-If you have changed your store's domain but are still waiting for propagation to complete, you will need to use your store's temporary URL until your DNS changes have completed.
+If you have changed your store's domain but are still waiting for propagation to complete, you will need to use your store's permanent URL until your DNS changes have completed.

-Your temporary URL can be found in your billing area, and was sent in an email when your store was first created.
+Your permanent URL can be found in your billing area, and was sent in an email when your store was first created.
 It uses the following format: store-xyz123.mybigcommerce.com.